 Please note: if your diagnostic evidence was done before the age of 16, you will need to obtain new evidence.
 You can contact the specialist who diagnosed you in the first place and enquire about updated reports, or download the list of specialists in your area.
-You can apply to the Financial Assistance Fund (FAF) (access restricted to current students) for a £200 contribution towards the cost of the diagnostic test.
+You can apply to the Financial Assistance Fund (FAF) (access restricted to current students) for a contribution of up to £350 towards the cost of the diagnostic test.

-A register of qualified assessor’s local to Northampton is available – please download the Diagnostic Assessment Register (Word 383KB) for more information.
-Please note this list is provided for information only and is not an exhaustive list; this does not constitute a recommendation by the University.
+A register of qualified assessors local to Northampton is available from ASSIST – please email or visit us at one of our drop-in sessions to request a copy.
+Please note that this list is provided for information only and is not exhaustive – it does not constitute a recommendation by the University.
 You are advised to contact the assessor prior to booking any assessments to discuss your particular circumstances to ensure they are able to meet your needs.